 Care for people diagnosed with cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
-In some instances, patients may be able to visit a survivorship clinic that specialize in the post-treatment needs of people diagnosed with breast cancer.
+Annual mammography and physical exams are the only recommended surveillance strategy in people in good health who have been treated for curable breast cancer.
+More intensive follow-up in people with no symptoms has not been proven to improve outcomes.

-Breast cancer can come back in the breast or other areas of the body.
-Generally, a recurrence is found when a person has symptoms or an abnormal finding during a physical examination.
+Breast cancer can come back, or recur, in the breast or other areas of the body.
+Generally, a recurrence is found when a person has symptoms that last longer than 2 weeks or an abnormal finding during a physical examination.
+Annual mammograms are also recommended after a diagnosis of breast cancer.
 The symptoms depend on where the cancer has recurred and may include:

 A lump under the arm or along the chest wall

-Pain that is constant, worsening, and not relieved by over-the-counter medication
+Pain that is constant, worsening, and not relieved by over-the-counter medication, such as nonsteroidal anti-inflammatory medications (NSAIDs)

-Bone, back, neck, or joint pain, fractures, or swelling, a possible sign of bone metastases
+Bone, back, neck, or joint pain, fractures, or swelling, which are possible signs of bone metastases

-Headaches, seizures, dizziness, confusion, personality changes, loss of balance, changes in vision, possible signs of brain metastases
+Headaches, seizures, dizziness, confusion, personality changes, loss of balance, nausea, vomiting, or changes in vision, which are possible signs of brain metastases

-Chronic coughing, shortness of breath, or trouble breathing, possible symptoms of lung metastases
+Chronic coughing, shortness of breath, or trouble breathing, which are possible symptoms of lung metastases

 Abdominal pain, itchy skin or rash, or yellow skin and eyes from a condition called jaundice, which may be associated with liver metastases